First known instance of a cricket as an orchid pollinator captured on film by Kew scientist

-An orchid researcher based on the island of Reunion in the Indian Ocean and collaborating with researchers at Kew has used motion sensitive night cameras to capture the first known occurrence of a cricket functioning as a pollinator of flowering plants.
-The raspy cricket is entirely new to science.
+An orchid researcher based on the island of Reunion in the Indian Ocean, and collaborating with researchers at Kew, has used motion-sensitive night cameras to capture the first known occurrence of a cricket functioning as a pollinator of flowering plants.

 In 2008, Claire Micheneau, a Kew-associated PhD student studying how the epiphytic orchid genus Angraecum has adapted to different pollinators on Reunion Island, and Jacques Fournel, her collaborator, shot this remarkable footage.
 It shows a 'raspy cricket' (Glomeremus sp.) carrying pollen on its head as it retreats from the greenish-white flowers of Angraecum cadetii.

 The genus Angraecum is best known for Darwin’s study of the Christmas star orchid (Angraecum sesquipedale) of Madagascar, and his hypothesis that it was pollinated by a bizarre, long-tongued moth pollinator – a theory that was proved to be true many years after his death.

 The moths that are the main Angraecum pollinators on Madagascar are not found on Reunion, and until we started our research the pollination of this genus on Reunion had always been an open question.

 Claire talks about the importance of this discovery

 'We knew from monitoring pollen content in the flowers that pollination was taking place.
 However, we did not observe it during the day.
 That’s why we rigged up a night camera and caught this raspy cricket in action.
 Watching the footage for the first time, and realising that we had filmed a truly surprising shift in the pollination of Angraecum, a genus that is mainly specialised for moth pollination, was thrilling.'